tarantool/doc/doc/book/replication/repl_leader_elect.rst

 .. _repl_leader_elect:

 ================================================================================
-Leader election
+[todo] Automated/Automatic leader election
 ================================================================================

-Starting from the version 2.6.1, Tarantool has the built-in functionality ensuring the automated leader election in a replica set.
+Starting from the version 2.6.1, Tarantool has the built-in functionality for/managing automated leader election in a replica set.

+[TODO - do we need this paragraph?]
 This functionality increases fault tolerance of the systems built on the base of Tarantool and decreases/removes dependency on the external tools for cluster management
 [?which is another big step for being a self-sufficient platform for building /practical software solutions].

-The description that follows has mainly two parts.
+[TODO - maybe not] The description that follows has mainly two parts.

-The first one are some excerpts from the description of the :ref:`consensus algorithm <consensus_algorithm>` that is the basis of this functionality/feature
+[TODO - not excerpts but basics] The first one are some excerpts from the description of the :ref:`consensus algorithm <consensus_algorithm>` that is the basis of this functionality/feature
 (for more detailed information, you can refer to the complete article https://raft.github.io/raft.pdf) where it is briefly explained its basics and main principles.

-Next, we describe the details of the :ref:`algorithm implementation in Tarantool <algorithm implement>`.
+[TODO] Next, we describe the details of the :ref:`algorithm implementation in Tarantool <algorithm implement>`.

 .. _consensus_algorithm: